-Currently operating in approximately 25 states, AgrAbility Projects are partnerships between state Cooperative Extension Services and various nonprofit disability organizations.
+Currently operating in approximately 20 states, AgrAbility projects are partnerships between state Cooperative Extension Services and various nonprofit disability organizations.
 These entities, funded in part by the U.S. Department of Agriculture, provide direct services to farmers or ranchers who have disabilities (including those with arthritis), disseminate educational materials, and conduct local outreach efforts.
-For more information about this program, contact the National AgrAbility Project at the University of Wisconsin, Biological Systems Engineering Department, 460 Henry Mall, Madison, WI 53706, or call 866-259-6280.
+For more information about this program, contact the National AgrAbility Project at Purdue University, 225 South University Street, West Lafayette, IN, 800-825-4264, www.agrability.org.